kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 In this section, we discuss the project set-up phase, which is the first part of the [standard development workflow](./spaceflights_tutorial.md#kedro-project-development-workflow).
 The set-up steps are as follows:

-* Create a new project
+* Create a new project with `kedro new`
-* Install dependencies
+* Install project dependencies with `pip install -r src/requirements.txt`
-* Configure the project
+* Configure the following in the `conf` folder:
+	* Credentials and any other sensitive information
+	* Logging

 ## Create a new project

 Navigate to your chosen working directory and run the following to [create a new empty Kedro project](../get_started/new_project.md#create-a-new-project-interactively) using the default interactive prompts: